 20j) What type of information is required for certain fields in the Web-based review system?

 The eQHealth Solutions Web User Guide is a great reference which can be downloaded from the Web site.
 There are Web review guides for DRG-reimbursed review and Per-Diem reimbursed Behavioral Health review, as well as Prior Authorization review.

 20k) Is the information secure and protects confidentiality when submitting a review request via the Web-based review system?

 Yes.
 Information submitted as part of the online review request process is encrypted to ensure confidentiality.

-19o) I don't have a generic user name and password for the new Web application, how do I obtain one?
+20n) I don't have a user name and password for the Web system, how do I obtain one?

 To obtain this, please contact your hospital’s eQHealth Web Administrator.
-If you need further assistance, you may contact our Provider Helpline at (800) 418-4045, hrough Friday 8 am to 5 pm.
+Your facility may have different eQHealth Web Administrators for Utilization Review and Prior Authorization.
+If you need further assistance, you may contact our Provider Helpline at (800) 418-4045, Monday through Friday 8:00 am to 5:00 pm.